 What you’ll need:

-5 grams kosher salt, plus more for sprinkling
+1 tspn. ( 5 g) Kosher salt, plus a little more for sprinkling

 Put it all together:

 Pizza Crust: Makes two 2 Michigan skillet Pizzas